-- Revenue from Diversified Legacy Drugs & Alliances, Revenue from Oncology Drugs, Revenue from Musculoskeletal Drugs, Revenue from Ailmentary and Metabolism Drugs and Revenue from Anti-Infective Drugs except Prevenar: Pfizer is confident about its R&D pipeline with renewed focus on growth products.
-The company has around 10 drugs in phase 3 trials and 12 in phase 2 (important ones).
-Phase 3 status is interesting as Pfizer is currently testing some biosimilars for Remicade, Rituxan/MabThera and Herceptin.
+- Revenue from Other Pharma & Consumer: Pfizer's acquisition of Hospira could be seen as a big bet on biosimilars.
+The company is currently testing some biosimilars for Remicade, Rituxan/MabThera, Avastin and Herceptin.
 All these three drugs are blockbuster biologics.
 If biosimilars are approved worldwide, Pfizer could be looking to target a market of more than $15 billion with its phase 3 biosimilars.
 This assumes that biosimilars will be priced 30% below patented drugs.
 However, at present, only Europe has an established process to approve biosimilars, though there has just been a single approval in the U.S. As such, the timeframe for approvals is even less clear than normal.
 Additionally, we need to consider the evolving competition which may bring the prices further down.
 In fact, some competitors are offering discounts of as much as 70%.
-Overall, we expect Pfizer's pipeline drugs to bring close to $5-$6 billion over the course of next four years.
-However, if the company exceeds this expectation, and doubles the revenue from pipeline drugs, it could add approximately 10% to its value.
-There are reasonable grounds to consider this as a plausible scenario. some of the factors that can fuel this outcome are: 1) the growing market for biosimilars, which could be as big as $20 billion by 2020; 2) the recent acquisition of Hospira; 3) the potential success of Xeljanz and some other phase 3 drugs including a type 2 diabetes drug and possibly a breast cancer drug (phase 3), as well.
+If the company exceeds our expectations and sees unprecedented success in biosimilars market, it could add nearly $5 billion over our current estimates leading to nearly 10% upside to our Trefis price estimate for Pfizer.

 R&D rationalization fails

-- Pfizer's R&D Expenses as % of Gross Profits and Pfizer's Gross Profit Margin: Pfizer's adjusted EBITDA plummeted by roughly 17% in 2014 despite only 3.8% decline in revenues.
+- Pfizer's R&D Expenses as % of Gross Profits and Pfizer's Gross Profit Margin: Pfizer's adjusted EBITDA has fallen significantly in the last couple of years.
 This can be attributed to lower gross margins, higher administrative and marketing expenses, and most importantly, a big jump in research and development spending.
 This is slightly at odds with what one would expect given the company's restructuring program to streamline investment.
-However, some additional spending related to certain drugs in phase 3 trials (which are the most expensive) and the dveopment deal with Merck KGaA weighed on the company's profits.
+However, some additional spending related to certain drugs in phase 3 trials (which are the most expensive) and the development deal with Merck KGaA weighed on the company's profits.
 Pfizer needs its pipeline to be productive considering the large number of its drugs the face strong competition, which justifies its increase in R&D expenses.
 Going forward, we expect the company to cut back on some of its R&D staff as it continues its restructuring program.
 However, if this rationalization doesn't yield expected results, the situation can change.
 Gross profits may continue to decline while Pfizer may have to invest further for innovative therapies.
 If this pushes its R&D expenditures as percentage of gross profit past 24%, there can be downside of about 10%.
-This will not only come from increased R&D expenses, but also from reduced gross profits and lower margins.

-Pfizer is currently the world's biggest pharmaceutical company in terms of revenues.
+Pfizer is the world's biggest pharmaceutical company in terms of revenues.
 It was founded in 1849 and went public in 2004.
-In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion.
-The firm operates in two main segments: Bio-pharmaceutical and Diversified.
-In 2015, Pfizer acquired Hospira, which positions it strongly in sterile injectibles and biosimilars market.
+In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion and went on to acquire Hospira in 2015 which positions it strongly in sterile injectibles and biosimilars market.